 By attempting any of the things listed in this blog post you accept full responsibility for your actions and I will not be held responsible whatsoever.
 This tutorial is strictly for penetration testers only.

 Today we are going to talk about a slightly different topic.
 I’m pretty sure you are going to love it if you are techie like me.
 This post is strictly dedicated to security personals out there who are white hats(neither black hats nor grey hats).
-Hacking or in other terms exploiting a vulnerability is an interesting topic that is also a massive area to be studied.
+Exploiting a vulnerability is an interesting topic that is also a massive area to be studied.
 The topic comes under computer security.
 This blog post will focus on controlling a remote server via a small script which is called a web shell.
 A popular one has a variation and is known as the ‘WSO Web Shell’.
 Today we’ll see what we can do with it and how.

 So a web shell can also be defined as a type of Remote Administration Tool (RAT) or Backdoor.
 The web shell can be a full featured administrative GUI which has all the features you need to own/run/destroy a server or as simple as a single line of code that simply takes commands through a browser’s URL and execute it in the server.
 Beauty is web shells can be written in any language that a server supports.
 As an example WSO, the one we are going to look at today is written in PHP.
 So let’s assume that you are running Apache with PHP you will be vulnerable for PHP web shells such as this mighty WSO if you don’t have proper security in place.
 Most dangerous part is when the shell is installed, it will have the same permissions and abilities as the user who put it on the server.
 Now you know what’s a web shell is.
 If you are looking for a list of web shells that are being used in the tech world you can find them right here.
 Also makes sure that you have harden the Apache server as given this this blog post.